brlala/distributed_project/README.md

 2. Extract and run ./zkServer and ./zkCli.sh

 ### Commands
+- `ls /parent` - list all ndoes under it
 - `create /parent ""` - create a node with empty data
 - `get /parent` - get the data of the node
 - `delete /parent` - delete the node data